thePlatform/linux_stats/README.md

 linux_stats was written specifically targeting Centos 5 & 6.
 It's likely
 to work on other platforms as well, but those configurations are untested.

+## Docker Support
+We've added convention-based support for linux_stats to collect host information while running within a Docker container.
+This is accomplished by mounting the host's /proc and /sys to /hostproc and /hostsys within the container.

 ### Note
 Mac OS X is not supported.  linux_stats gets its data by inspecting the /proc filesystem, which does not exist on macs.